Russell Smith

 On Nostalgia, Ironic Or Otherwise: Part 2

-Since I discovered that there are videos for all the underground songs of my youth now on YouTube, I’ve been staying up late watching them.
+Since I discovered that there are videos for all the underground songs of my youth now on YouTube I’ve been staying up late watching them.
 I couldn’t believe you could find actual footage of the Human League performing “Being Boiled,” a song first recorded on a Sony two-track tape for a cost of two pounds fifty.

 But I am not the only fan of John Foxx and Co. to have been disappointed with these old videos.
 And this is the great marvel and joy of YouTube — that disappointment can be answered: John Foxx fans have posted their own remixes of his 1980 hit (And of course you can also see John Foxx performing the song live in a variety of venues.)
-My favourite of the modern videos is one entirely in black and white: It nails the Kratfwerkian nostalgic element of early synthpop, situating the whole thing in a time of post-war optimism (and minus the little girls).
+My favourite of the modern videos is one entirely in black and white: it nails the Kratfwerkian nostalgic element of early synthpop, situating the whole thing in a time of post-war optimism (and minus the little girls).
 This video is better than the original.

 John Foxx, “Underpass” (Metamatic, 1980)